Scamp (comics): Comic strip

 The first daily strip featuring Scamp as the main character was published on October 31, 1955, four months after the movie opened.
 A Sunday strip was added a few months later, on January 15, 1956.
 The final Scamp comic strip was published June 25, 1988.

 For the first eight months, Scamp had continuity and was written by Ward Greene, the King Features Syndicate editor whose 1945 short story Happy Dan, the Cynical Dog contributed to the development of the storyline for Lady and the Tramp.
 Advance publicity for the strip noted Greene's participation and the strip carried the byline "By Ward Greene".
 Disney historian Jim Fanning notes Scamp likely is "the only strip written by the original author of the work from which it sprang".
 Greene and artist Dick Moores wrote the strip with a continuing storyline, but less than a year later, new creative personnel were doing it in a gag-a-day format.

-In the strip, Scamp lives in the backyard of Jim Dear and Darling's house with his mother Lady, father Tramp, and three siblings: two sisters named Fluffy and Ruffy, and a brother, Scooter (contradicting the film, where he had three sisters and no brothers).
+In the strip, Scamp lives in the backyard of Jim Dear and Darling's house with his mother Lady, father Tramp, and three siblings: two sisters named Fluffy and Ruffy, and a brother, Scooter (this is contradicted in Lady and the Tramp II: Scamp's Adventure, where he has three sisters named Annette, Collette and Danielle).
 The family is often visited by their canine friends, Jock the Scottish Terrier, Trusty the bloodhound, Boris, Bull, Pedro the Chihuahua and Peg.
 In the early sequences, humans appeared in the strip, but when the gag-a-day format began, the only human to appear regularly was Albert, a little boy who was considered Scamp's master.
 Other animals who appear in the strip include Squeeky the mouse, Tiny the dachsund, Cheeps the bluejay, Shakey the chipmunk, Quacky the duck and Bloopy the bulldog.